 Removing unused dashboards

-While this dashboard may be getting heavily used, it is likely some are not being used as much.
-It is a best practice to regularly archive dashboards that have not been viewed in over 90days.
-This is because the more dashboards are querying the database, the more the database slows down for everyone.
-We do recommend sending out an email first alerting people which dashboards will be archived so they can respond and flag any that shouldn’t be.
+Regularly archive dashboards that have not been viewed in over 90 days, these are likely not providing value even at a quarterly planning level.
+All dashboards are querying the database, the more dashboards are querying the database the slower it gets for everyone.
+Before archiving send out an email alerting people which dashboards will be archived so they can respond and flag any that shouldn’t.

 Beyond the audience there is another consumer of your dashboard.
 This is future analysts who are trying to build their own dashboards.
-This could also be a future you.
-Do the future a favor and document your queries so that they can be understood easily and any quirks can be identified quickly.
+Do the future analysts a favor and document your queries so that they can be understood easily and any quirks can be identified quickly.
+This can be done using comments in SQL or comments within the dashboard.

 - Link out to support more decisions